mythri-sathyan/Assignment/ownCloud_QuickStartGuide.md

    For details about each resource, see [https://owncloud.org/download/](https://owncloud.org/download/)

 2. You can install ownCloud Server in any of the following ways:
-   * **Using source tarball**: If there are no packages for the Linux distribution, then install the ownCloud Server
-       using the source tarball.
+   * **Using source tarball**: If there are no packages for the Linux distribution, then install the ownCloud Server using the source tarball.
      **Note**: This is the recommended option for production environments.

 	   To install using the source tarball:
-        1. Install the required and recommended modules
+        1. Install the required and recommended modules.
-        2. Install ownCloud Server
+        2. Install ownCloud Server.
-        3. Configure Web Server
+        3. Configure Web Server.
-        4. Enable SSL
+        4. Enable SSL.
-        5. Run the Installation Wizard
+        5. Run the Installation Wizard.
-        6. Set strong directory permissions
+        6. Set strong directory permissions.
-        7. Configure SELinux
+        7. Configure SELinux.
-        8. Configure core PHP settings
+        8. Configure core PHP settings.
-        9. Configure PHP-FPM (optional)
+        9. Configure PHP-FPM (optional).
-       10. Configure other Web servers (optional)
+       10. Configure other Web servers (optional).

        For more information, see [https://doc.owncloud.org/server/latest/admin_manual/installation/source_installation.html](https://doc.owncloud.org/server/latest/admin_manual/installation/source_installation.html)

    * **Using Linux Distribution Packages**: ownCloud provides ready-to-deploy packages for Linux distributions such as Debian, Ubuntu, Fedora, RedHat Enterprise Linux, CentOS and openSUSE.

 	   To install the Linux packages:
        1. Download and install the packages using Linux Package Manager.
           For more information, see [https://doc.owncloud.org/server/latest/admin_manual/installation/linux_installation.html](https://doc.owncloud.org/server/latest/admin_manual/installation/linux_installation.html)
        2. Run the Installation Wizard to complete the ownCloud Server installation.
           For more information, see [https://doc.owncloud.org/server/latest/admin_manual/installation/installation_wizard.html](https://doc.owncloud.org/server/latest/admin_manual/installation/installation_wizard.html)
    * **Using Docker image**: Install ownCloud using the ownCloud Docker image.
-It is designed to work with a data volume
-       in the host filesystem and separate MariaDB and Redis containers.
+It is designed to work with a data volume in the host filesystem and separate MariaDB and Redis containers.
 Also, the ownCloud Docker image:
        * Allows ports 80 and 443 for HTTP and HTTPS connections
        * Mounts data and MySQL data directories on the host for persistent storage